 Course Typically Offered: Spring odd years

 This course explores the choreographic, rehearsal, and performance process of classical dance forms for dance concerts, outreach, and community events at the intermediate-to-advanced level.
 Students work under professional working conditions and requirements.
-This course culminates in a live dance performance.
+This course culminates in a live, in-person dance performance.

 DNCE 207: Classical Dance Production IV